top of page

 As with Gideon, Elijah, Joshua, Daniel, ... anywhere we see the forces of evil and good clashing, we are reminded that God can take care of the majority.
 He only requires our obedience to speak the truth in love, love our neighbors as ourselves, speak up for those who cannot speak for themselves, ensure justice, cling to what is good and stop tolerating evil.
 When we apply Biblical principles to any area of our lives, we become a part of the solution that transforms those processes and even the people involved.
 To apply Biblical principles, we must remain in the Word of God that instructs us.

-When God's people influence politics, God's people will care to be involved in politics, and the world will be better for it.
+When God's people care to be involved in politics, so that God's people can influence politics, the world will be better for it.

 But God chose the foolish things of the world to shame the wise; God chose the weak things of the world to shame the strong.
 He chose the lowly and despised things of the world, and the things that are not, to nullify the things that are, so that no one may boast in His presence.
 (1 Corinthians 1:27-29)